Confidential Hotline

 Telephones: Anonymous.
 We have masked all incoming phone numbers and disabled the Caller ID function from our hotline telephone calls so that we don't know your telephone number or who you are.
 When you call in, the phones display reads “HOTLINE” with our hotline number listed as the incoming phone number, and not your number.

-Voicemails and Emails: Confidential.
-When you leave a voicemail or complete our off-hours email form you are no longer anonymous, but your information remains confidential and protected.
+Voicemails: Confidential.
+When you leave a voicemail, you are no longer anonymous, but your information remains confidential and protected.
 This is because you are choosing to leave a first name and safe contact information.
 Only relevant Shalom Task Force staff have access to this information.

-Social Media: We do NOT recommend you contact us for hotline assistance through social media.
-These platforms are not as secure as our telephone, live chat and texting platforms.
-In the event that you contact us through Social Media we will redirect you to reach out through one of our formal hotline channels.
+Social Media and Email: We do NOT recommend that you contact us for hotline assistance through social media.
+These platforms are not as secure as our telephone hotline and chatline.
+If you contact us through social media, we will redirect you to reach out through one of our formal hotline channels.
+If you reach out via email, you will similarly be redirected to one of our formal hotline channels.

 You have a few options: